Skip to main content

 Step 1

-Take the 5-minute health assessment: goals, history, current medications, sleep, recovery, and a few biomarker questions.
-Bring a Function Health, Quest, or LabCorp panel if you have one (useful, not required).
+Complete the 5-minute health assessment: goals, medical history, current medications, sleep, recovery, and workload.
+Bring a Function Health, Quest, or LabCorp panel if you have one, which helps but is not required.

 Step 2

-A California-licensed provider reviews your assessment and either prescribes a peptide protocol or recommends an alternative.
+A California-licensed provider reviews your intake and either prescribes a matched protocol or recommends a different starting point.

 Step 3